 The pitch bible version was completed in December 2018 and I had a small list of companies to approach.
 Getting this information alone is pretty tricky, but I managed to get a few copies out into the UK animation industry relatively quickly.
 Replies were slim - Collingwood & Co returned it with a very complimentary message, but declining as they were focusing on their own IP - but not many other places acknowledged receipt or replied.

-Over the last 24 months, I've been working with a Hollywood animation/production company responsible for some of the best shows out there - with pilot scripts written, pitch assets polished, and a series overview created, we've been busily preparing for studio pitches.
-Having developed the series further, the show gains more promise every day:
+Over the last few years, I've been working with a Hollywood animation/production company responsible for some of the best animated shows out there - with pilot scripts written, pitch assets polished, and a series overview created, we busily prepared for studio pitches, and having developed the series further, the show gains more promise every day:

 Full colour of various Animazombs, a location concept of Sparks Cove, and character sketches for Bartley!